District of Delyn: History

 The name "Delyn" was formed by combining the names of the area's principal rivers: the Dee and the Alyn.
 The neighbouring district was originally named Alyn-Dee for the same reason.
 "Y Delyn" is also Welsh for "The Harp", a fact reflected in the borough's coat of arms.

 Delyn was twinned with Menden, Germany.

 In 1996 the borough was abolished under the Local Government (Wales) Act 1994, which saw Clwyd County Council and its constituent districts abolished, being replaced by principal areas, whose councils perform the functions which had previously been divided between the county and district councils.
 The former Delyn area and neighbouring Alyn and Deeside merged to become the new Flintshire principal area with effect from 1 April 1996.

 Political control

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until it came into its powers on 1 April 1974.
-From 1974 until the council's abolition in 1996, political control was held by the following parties:
+From 1974 until the council's abolition in 1996, political control was as follows: